These are the platforms that have banned Trump and his allies

 The moves are meant to guard against further efforts to incite violence and come after months of Trump’s relentless and unfounded allegations of voter fraud and his refusal to accept his loss in the 2020 election.
 The platforms have been met with cries of censorship from Trump’s allies and reluctant applause from others who see their efforts as long overdue.
-Here’s how the platforms cracked down Trump and his allies:
+Here’s how the platforms cracked down on Trump and his allies:

 Twitter started slapping a label on Trump’s claims he won the 2020 election in November: “This claim about election fraud is disputed.”
 The platform didn’t attempt to limit his 88 million followers from viewing or sharing such postings, as it had in June for Trump’s tweets labeling Minneapolis protesters rallying against police brutality following the death of George Floyd as “THUGS.”

 Fast forward to Wednesday: The platform locked Trump out of his account for 12 hours following the Capitol assault and said it wouldn’t return access until he deleted three tweets that Twitter said violated its content policy.
-Then, on Friday, Twitter announced a permanent ban on his account.
+Then, on Friday, following two more incendiary tweets from Trump, Twitter announced a permanent ban on his account.
 The platform also later suspended @POTUS, the official account for the presidency, and his @TeamTrump campaign account after Trump attempted to try to skirt the ban.

 Two Twitter accounts belonging to pro-Trump lawyer Lin Wood were also permanently suspended Thursday over tweets that the platform said incited violence.
 A Twitter spokesperson did not immediately respond to a request for comment.